Wazzaps/fingerpaint/README.md

 # Copy to clipboard (using fish)
 fingerpaint --hint="Press any key or click to finish drawing"\n"Image will be copied to clipboard" -o - | xclip -sel clip -t image/png
 ```

-## Install from source

-Choose one of the following according to your distro:

-- Ubuntu/Debian: `apt install xinput python3-pip python3-tk`
-- [PRs welcome]

-Then run: `pip3 install .` in the project directory

 ## Uses